Pompeo heads to Ukraine next week as impeachment winds down

 In his meetings, Pompeo will “reaffirm U.S. support for Ukraine’s sovereignty and territorial integrity” as the country continues to battle Russia-backed separatists in the east, the State Department said.
 Pompeo also will honor Ukrainians who have died in the conflict, which intensified after Russia annexed Ukraine’s Crimea peninsula in 2014, in a move condemned and rejected by most of the international community.
 The senior official said Pompeo would underscore that the U.S. will never recognize Russia’s annexation of Crimea.

-A senior official previewing Pompeo’s ultimately postponed trip, said the secretary would discuss Zelenskiy’s anti-corruption efforts but would not comment on whether the secretary would raise Trump’s desire for an investigation into Hunter Biden and his role on the board of a Ukrainian energy company or discredited claims that Ukraine and not Russia was responsible for interfering in the 2016 U.S. presidential election.
+A senior official previewing Pompeo’s earlier planned trip to Kyiv, said the secretary would discuss Zelenskiy’s anti-corruption efforts but would not comment on whether the secretary would raise Trump’s desire for an investigation into Hunter Biden and his role on the board of a Ukrainian energy company or discredited claims that Ukraine and not Russia was responsible for interfering in the 2016 U.S. presidential election.

 In addition, Pompeo plans to meet Ukrainian religious, civic and business leaders for talks on human rights, investment and economic and political reform, the department said.

 Pompeo will begin his trip on Jan.
-31 in London, where he will meet Prime Minister Boris Johnson and underscore the administration’s desire to forge a free-trade trade deal with Britain as it exits the European Union.
+30 in London, where he will meet Prime Minister Boris Johnson and underscore the administration’s desire to forge a free-trade trade deal with Britain as it exits the EU.

 From Ukraine, Pompeo will travel on to Belarus, Kazakhstan, Uzbekistan before returning home in time for Trump’s State of the Union address to Congress on Feb.
 4. Human rights, energy independence and economic reform will top Pompeo’s agenda at each of those stops.